 The Comparison Rule defines what kind of likeness to look for when deciding if field values should be considered a match for association.

-It's a good idea to start with Exact Match for the straightforward matches, then use Similar Match to look for edge cases.
+It's a good idea to start with Exact Match for the straightforward matches, then use Similar Match to broaden the search and look for edge cases.

 Exact Match looks for values that match exactly, with no differences from one record to the next.
 Any unique identifying fields should use Exact Match.
 This is usually your best bet when looking for associations.